gatsbyjs/gatsby/docs/docs/adding-search-with-algolia.md

 ## Running

-That's it!
 Running `gatsby develop` should now give you a working search that looks something like this:

 ![Search widget displaying search results](./images/algolia-final-search.png)